neomutt/neomutt.github.io/_contrib/useful-programs.md

 * [postfix](http://www.postfix.org/) -- a Wietse Venema's mail server that
   started life at IBM research as an alternative to the widely-used Sendmail program.
 Now at Google, Wietse continues to support Postfix.
+* [lieer](https://github.com/gauteh/lieer) -- can pull email and labels
+  (and changes to labels) from your GMail account and store them locally in a maildir with the labels synchronized with a notmuch database.
+  The changes to tags in the notmuch database may be pushed back remotely to your GMail account.

 ## Address books